 Bruce Wilson of St. Croix is again the auctioneer.
 Admission is $10 and includes the auction catalogue.

-Food and wine will be available, with catering this year by Passion Fruit Chefs.
+Food and wine will be available, with catering again this year by Passion Fruit Chefs.

 We are especially grateful to our incredibly generous sponsors for their ongoing support of our historic Synagogue.
-Here's who's on board so far (and let us know if you want to join this illustrious group):
+Sponsors names will be added to this website in the coming weeks and months.

 Please note that some items shown on this website may not be included in the auction.
 And items not shown here will be included in the live and silent auction.